Going to an Art Gallery Opening?

 * Have no intention of buying any art or contributing in any way to the opening event, but consume as much food and drink as you can.
 If possible, act like you haven't eaten in a week.

-* If hors d'oeuvres are being served, stand as close as you possibly can to the staging area so you can serve yourself first as soon as new food comes out.
+* If hors d'oeuvres are being served, stand as close to the staging area as possible so you can serve yourself first the instant any new food comes out.

 * If people are serving hors d'oeuvres on trays, follow them around the gallery and repeatedly help yourself.

-* Set your empty wine glass down on a pedestal with art on it.
+* Set your empty wine glass on a pedestal that has art on it.
 Better yet, set it down while it still has wine in it.

 * Touch the art.